We are a leading sustainable college

 • The College already supports Read International by donating old books from the Learning Resource Centres, however, a concerted effort added another 8 boxes to the collection.
 Any further donations can be given to the Learning Resource Centre on each Campus

-• Working with West London Waste we held a WEEE recycling week (waste electrical and electronic equipment) collecting small items resulting in 160 kg of items being recycled, not going to landfill.
+• Working with West London Waste we hold an annual WEEE recycling week (waste electrical and electronic equipment) collecting small items resulting in 160 kg of items being recycled, not going to landfill.

 • Plastic milk bottle lids, any colour, (they MUST have the symbol) are collected for the Air Ambulance charity.
 So far over 7 kg have been donated.
 The collection continues all year, at either Reception